-Marketing Strategy of BASF analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on BASF marketing mix, help the brand succeed.
+Marketing Strategy of BASF analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on BASF marketing mix, help the brand succeed in the market.

 Let us start the BASF Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in BASF marketing strategy can be explained as follows:

 BASF has diversified business operations across the globe.
 This enables BASF to offer a wide variety of products in its marketing mix product strategy.

 The entire portfolio can be classified into the following categories-